Portuguese Citizenship Law Change (May 2026): What’s Next & What They May Mean

 • Future applications would follow the new seven- or ten-year rule only if the new law is upheld and comes into effect.

-The absence of a formal transition clause has raised constitutional concerns, and this issue will possibly be part of the Constitutional Court’s preventive review.
+The absence of a formal transition clause has raised constitutional concerns.

 If You Have Not Yet Applied for Citizenship

-While the law is currently suspended pending Constitutional Court review, if it eventually enters into force as approved:
+While the law is currently waiting for the President’s approval, if it eventually enters into force as approved:

 • You will need to complete 10 years of legal residence (counting from the first residence card issuance date).